Monday, 16 January 2012

 When my father was transferred to Mumbai, he used to undertake intercity travel on a daily basis, slogging to and from work covering a total of about 400 kms. with a time implication of more than 6 hours each day.
 Despite his busy schedule, he always tried to finish his chores beforehand, so that he could get a day off during any event relating to me, be it the annual prize day ceremony at school or the Christmas choir.
 Similarly, my mother has a Master's Degree in English and could have outdone many others in any associated job interview, but instead she decided to stay at home, so that she could contribute to my upbringing, never letting me feel neglected.
 Although some would term it as professional lethargy, the demands of child nurture is not something I can comment on at this stage.
 And if you think that this was going overboard, you could tell my mother that, and get ready for an hour's lecture!
 Even today, after almost two decades, you would see the same relieved expression on her face, when my father and I return home safely, just as it was in the old days.

 Although I admit my parents have been a tad bit too protective at times and some might have thought of it as pampering, but I looked upon it as an attempt at good parenting, an intention which has become my driving force today.
-No matter how tough a situation I might be in, no matter if no one supports me, and no matter if nothing seems to be going my way, because the deeply rooted vision of my parents' smiling faces is always reason enough for me to fight on!
+No matter how tough a situation I might be in, no matter if no one supports me, and no matter if nothing seems to be going my way, because the deeply rooted vision of my parents' smiling faces is always enough for spurring me on!
 Honestly, I could go on writing for ages if I were to throw light on every small highlight, as a single article or blog truly does no justice to the incomprehensible magnitude of what they mean to me.
 Needless to say, my parents are priceless to me and not a day goes by where I do not strive to repay their debt.
 Every so often I have flashbacks of having sometimes been a bit rude to them, which still hurt be it justified or not.
 We must remember that what leaves a second's impression on some, might leave a lifetime's impression on others.

 So, today I say this publicly to my parents that: